Can Guinea Pigs Eat Strawberries? (How Much is Safe?)

 If they are deficient in Vitamin C over time, guinea pigs can develop scurvy, a painful condition that affects the joints and limits movement.

-One berry is not quite enough to meet your guinea pig’s daily requirement, but it makes a healthy treat when fed along with other high Vitamin C vegetables.
+One berry can contribute to your guinea pig’s Vitamin C requirements, but it’s not quite enough to fulfill it entirely.
+However, strawberries are great when fed along with other high Vitamin C vegetables.

 Strawberries also contain some potassium.
 This nutrient is critical to help the body regulate fluid.
 It has also been proven to reduce blood pressure and may even reduce the chance of developing kidney stones.